 The program itself can be obtained for free and as mentioned earlier, you also get a large bundle of assets to get you started in learning how to use Daz3D Studio.
 That being said, unless you are a super-fast learner with an abundance of time on your hands, you will undoubtedly need to buy props, accessories, or backgrounds/settings for your projects until such time that you are able to create assets of your own.
 Even once you reach a certain level of proficiency with the program and 3D art, sometimes it’s faster, or preferable, to go with a ready-made background from an artist whose style you like that coordinates well with your own.

 Keep in mind that while Daz3D Studio program is free, artists who use it often have hundreds, even thousands of dollars invested in their libraries for use.
 (On the plus side, however, if at some future point you determine that you have a talent for creating such resources for use in the library of Daz3D Studio, you may find a way to make money in becoming a vendor.)

 Daz3D Studio is powerful software that can help aspiring artists, regardless of their level of experience, bring their digital art and illustrations to life in stunningly beautiful ways.
 While there are costs attached to library items used to create art using the software, the program itself is free and is backed by a wonderful community of fellow artists in a user forum where help can be obtained if needed.
 Help can also be found in the program’s knowledge base and ticket-based support system.

 Daz3D Studio remains a leader in humanoid figures still today and offers superior scenes and props for use in creating digital art, books covers, movies, illustrations, graphic novels, and so much more.
-With over 16,000 related products/assets including people, creatures, clothing, accessories, vehicles, and environments, artists can find most anything they need to create unforgettable, beautiful art.
+With over 16,000 related products/assets including people, creatures, clothing, accessories, vehicles, and environments, artists can find almost anything they need to create unforgettable, beautiful art.